Policy and handbook

 All staff members, students and visitors must comply with the University Data Protection Policy.

 The University of Edinburgh (“the University”) is committed to data protection by default and by design and supports the data protection rights of all those with whom it works, including, but not limited to, staff, students, visitors, alumni and research participants.
-This policy sets out the accountability and responsibilities of the University, its staff and its students to comply fully with the provisions of the General Data Protection Regulation (“the GDPR”) and the Data Protection Act 2018 (“the DPA”) and recognises that handling personal data appropriately and in compliance with data protection legislation enhances trust, is the right thing to do and protects the University’s relationship with all its stakeholders.
+This policy sets out the accountability and responsibilities of the University, its staff and its students to comply fully with the provisions of the UK General Data Protection Regulation (“the UK GDPR”) and the Data Protection Act 2018 (“the DPA”) and recognises that handling personal data appropriately and in compliance with data protection legislation enhances trust, is the right thing to do and protects the University’s relationship with all its stakeholders.

 The University holds and processes personal data about individuals such as employees, students, graduates and others, defined as ‘data subjects’ by the law.
-Such data must only be processed in accordance with the GDPR and the DPA.
+Such data must only be processed in accordance with the UK GDPR and the DPA.

-The University has appointed a Data Protection Officer (DPO) to monitor and advise on compliance with the GDPR and the DPA.
+The University has appointed a Data Protection Officer (DPO) to monitor and advise on compliance with the UK GDPR and the DPA.
 However, responsibility for compliance and the consequences of any breaches cannot legally be transferred to the DPO but instead remains with the business area.
 Information and advice can be obtained from the DPO and from the local Data Protection Champion in every College, School, Department and Support Area.

 This policy covers the following areas: